deepanshu2895/oh-my-zsh-commands/README.md

     git remote set-url origin http://github.com/myname/reponame
     ggp

+# Creating a Branch from a Tag and Checking out to it

+    git checkout -b <branch-name> <tag>

 # Get rid of being asked “Enter passphrase for key ” while doing ssh operation on a remote host

     ssh-add ~/.ssh/id_rsa